ampproject/amphtml/spec/auto-lightbox.md

 for enhanced user experience that includes panning and pinch-to-zoom.

 Please note that this treatment is only applied on documents loaded from `http://*.cdn.ampproject.org`, effectively only for those that come from Google Search results.

-They also need to contain either of the following
+Documents also need to contain either of the following:

-- an [OpenGraph](http://ogp.me/) `<meta property="og:type" content="article">` tag, or
+- an [OpenGraph](http://ogp.me/) `<meta property="og:type" content="article">` tag
-- a `@type` field declared in [JSON+LD schema](https://www.ampproject.org/docs/fundamentals/discovery#use-schema.org-for-most-search-engines)
+- or a `@type` field declared in [JSON+LD schema](https://www.ampproject.org/docs/fundamentals/discovery#use-schema.org-for-most-search-engines)
   that's any of the following:
   - `Article`
   - `NewsArticle`